mathildebadoual/hmip/README.md

 import hmip
 ```

-For examples of how to use the module, run the jupyter notebook /visualizations/examples.pynb
+For examples of how to use the module, run the jupyter notebook /visualizations/examples.pynb amd read the [Wiki](https://github.com/mathildebadoual/hmip/wiki).

 # Contacts: